Eight Tips for a Safe Summer Road Trip

 • Check all interior and exterior lights.

-You should always keep a vehicle emergency kit handy, but it’s especially important for summer road trips.
-For ultimate road trip safety, your kit should have a mix of first aid essentials and survival supplies, like non-perishable food, water, phone charger and flashlight.
-Also include vehicle supplies that can help in the event of a flat tire, dead battery and more.
+Safety first: You should always keep a roadside emergency kit handy, but it’s especially important for summer road trips.
+For ultimate road trip safety, your kit should have a mix of first aid essentials and survival supplies, like non-perishable food, water, a phone charger and a flashlight.
+Include vehicle supplies like jumper cables and a spare tire that can help in the event of a flat tire, dead battery and more.

-Our precious cargo can be quite distracting if we’re handing out snacks or calming pets on the highway.
-A good first step is to ease their anxiety and keep them comfortable, whether that’s with a blankie from home or their favorite treats.
+Our precious and sometimes rambunctious cargo can be distracting if we’re handing out snacks or calming pets on the highway.
+A good first step is to ease their anxiety and keep them comfortable, whether that’s with a blanket from home or their favorite treats.
 You should always secure pets with a harness.
 If your child is in a car seat, now’s a great time to confirm the car seat is properly fitted.
+Distractions make the road unsafe for everyone, so plan ahead to minimize them.

-Gone are the days of relying on the massive family atlas during a cross-country road trip.
-But what happens if your GPS is on the fritz or your phone dies?
+What happens if your GPS is on the fritz or your phone dies?
+What if you end up in an area that doesn’t have great data service?
 Planning the day’s route in advance will help you prepare for the unexpected.
-Also consider buying a new paper map to stash in your glovebox.

-If you’re storing cargo up top, review your roof’s capacity limits and measurements before the big day.
+If you’re storing cargo on your car’s roof, review your roof’s capacity limits and measurements before the big day.
 Everything should be properly secured with ratchet straps, both length- and width-wise.
 Be sure to do a test drive!
 If you’re playing trunk Tetris, ensure your rear view isn’t obstructed.
+You don’t want to be battling your cargo at every stop you make.

-While you’re not likely to encounter a July snowstorm, you never know what summer weather will bring.
-Tornado season in the Upper Midwest is in June and July, and you might encounter a haboob in Arizona in August.
-Check your route’s forecast for thunderstorms, hail and extreme heat — then plan accordingly.
+While you’re not likely to encounter a July snowstorm, you never know what summer weather will bring — and you want to be prepared for severe weather.
+Tornado season in the Upper Midwest is in June and July, and you might encounter a haboob (dust storm) in Arizona in August.
+Check your route’s forecast for thunderstorms, hail, bad weather and extreme heat — then plan accordingly.

-Shield your eyes and skin from the bright sun with your favorite pair of sunglasses and broad-spectrum sunscreen, which protects against UVA rays that filter through glass.
+Shield your eyes and skin from the bright sun, especially on long drives, with your favorite pair of sunglasses and broad-spectrum sunscreen, which protects against UVA rays that filter through glass.
+And yes, you need sunscreen even if the forecast is cloudy: Those rays still filter through.

-It’s up to you to keep yourself and family safe — the simplest way to do this is to always focus on the road and your surroundings.
-In 2021, fatalities in distraction-related car crashes increased by 12%.
-Let your passengers help with changing radio stations, looking at the map or checking for amenities on exit signs so you can your focus on the road and the other drivers.
+It’s up to you to keep yourself and family safe — the simplest way to do this is to always stay alert to the road and your surroundings.
+So, if you’re driving, let your passengers help with changing radio stations, looking at directions or checking for amenities on road signs so you can focus on the road and the other drivers.

 Focus on Safety

 At Farm Bureau, we’re committed to preventing distracted driving.
-Read on for our best tips to stay safe behind the wheel.
+Read on for our best tips to stay safe behind the wheel, and reach out to a Farm Bureau agent to make sure you’re covered before you hit the road.

 Want to learn more?